Average Home Prices in California to Rise

 This animated chart above, from Calmatters shows how California’s home prices have grown.
 The attraction of California from business owners and new residents is too much to abate.
 With home prices expected to rise to $589,000 on average, the real CA housing market stats are more dramatic.

-Please Do Share this post on Facebook, Twitter, or Linkedin.
+Please Do Share the California Housing Report on Facebook, Twitter, or Linkedin.

 It’s Good to Share!!